piedraj/AnalysisCMS/README.md

     `root-config --cxx --cflags` -o runWZ runWZ.C AnalysisBase.C `root-config --glibs`

-With the following script all jobs will be submitted to the gridui batch system.
+With the following script all jobs will listed or submitted to the gridui batch system.

     ./submit-jobs.sh